Existence of a Radner equilibrium in a model with transaction costs: Introduction

-We employ a shadow price approach to establish an equilibrium.
+We employ a shadow price approach to establish an equilibrium in order to gain tractability of the single-agent problems.
 Shadow prices represent the traded asset price in a least-favorable frictionless market completion, where the optimal investment and consumption strategies align between the frictionless shadow market and the transaction cost market.
 Shadow prices for proportional transaction costs were introduced by \cite{JK95JET} and \cite{CK96MF} and have since been established in increasingly greater generality; see, for example, \cite{KMK10AAP} and \cite{CS16AAP}.
 Because least-favorability is investor specific, each economic agent will select her own frictionless shadow market to perform utility maximization.
 We link the investor-specific shadow markets using a ``closeness'' condition in equilibrium.
 We show that a unique equilibrium asset price is only guaranteed when a trade occurs.
 Otherwise, agents' shadow prices allow for a range of prices consistent with the equilibrium.

 Several components of this equilibrium example are crucial for obtaining our results.
 We rely on the agents' exponential preferences and income processes with independent increments for tractability of the single-agent problem similar to \cite{W03AER}, \cite{CLM12JET}, and \cite{LS16MAFE}.
-In a frictionless model, an annuity is spanned by a bank account, and vice versa.
+In a frictionless model with deterministic interest rates, an annuity is spanned by a bank account, and vice versa.
 With transaction costs, we cannot freely move between an annuity and the bank account as the traded security.
-We work with the annuity as the traded security similar to \cite{H03JET}.
+We work with the annuity as the traded security similar to \cite{H03JET} and \cite{VV99ET}.
 This choice yields trading strategies in which the agents choose to do the same thing at every time point: either buy, sell, or trade nothing.
 Theorem~\ref{thm:bank} proves that the constant interest rate equilibrium obtained by trading in the annuity is not possible when the bank account is the traded security.
+This model is indeed highly stylized, yet it provides the first existence proof of a finite-agent Radner equilibrium with proportional transaction costs in which all traded asset prices are derived endogenously.